 Too Dumb to Live: The people who insist on taunting Hancock, apparently failing to remember that he can crush their skulls like grapes.
 As are the (former) prisoners who assault Hancock at the hospital.
 Sure he can be hurt now because he's turning mortal.
 But he still has Super Strength.
 And there is no way they could have known he'd be vulnerable.

 The scene before showed a news report about him being hospitalized with gunshot wounds.
 Though they did start planning to escape and get revenge long before this happens though.

 Trailers Always Spoil: Later trailers and the DVD cover all spoil the twist that there's another superhuman.

 Weaksauce Weakness: Hancock's only weakness?
-His real wife.
+His intended mate.
 Any attempt to live a loving, fulfilling life with his wife of 3,000 years will cause them to both become mortal in order to die together.
 Unfortunately, Hancock has a hero complex to save people.
 Which attracts bad guys who attack them in their weakened state.
 They argue, he leaves, they meet again and the whole cycle starts again.

 Hancock, despite his invulnerability and seeming ability to survive in space can still get drunk.
 Not exactly a kryptonite factor but it's something.

 With Great Power Comes Great Perks: Hancock had this image in the public eye until Ray taught him how to make a good enough impression to make people realise that he genuinely was a superhero.